-Over the years, the workers' compensation lawyers at Brumback Law Group have helped thousands of injured workers throughout the Yakima Valley file their work-related injury claims in order to receive the benefits they were due.
+Over the years, the workers' compensation lawyers at Morrissette Law Group have helped thousands of injured workers throughout the Yakima Valley file their work-related injury claims in order to receive the benefits they were due.
 The benefits an injured worker may be entitled to include: medical treatment, time loss compensation, vocational rehabilitation, permanent partial disability, and pension benefits.

 As workers' comp lawyers, we understand the worker's compensation system and can help you navigate through the maze to avoid the pitfalls while working with either the State Fund or Self-Insured Workers' Compensation divisions.

 If you've been denied worker's compensation benefits, don't give up.
 Please call us if you have suffered a workplace injury and let our friendly and knowledgeable legal team assist you by providing a free consultation and case evaluation.
 The Washington state worker's compensation system is complex and confusing.
 Self-Insured employers must follow the same guidelines as employers that are State Funded.
 However, Self-Insured employers have a Third Party Administrator (TPA) to handle their claims.
 Some employers are self-administered which means that the employer handles the claim themselves.
 This can be a frustrating and emotional process for an injured worker who doesn't have the benefit of knowing his/her rights.

 Don't fall victim to the worker's compensation system where you are simply conAntonioered a number.
 You are an individual who has sustained a workplace injury.
 You deserve the benefits you are entitled to by law.
 You owe it to yourself to be protected so that you can focus on the most important task at hand... getting better.
 Leave the legal wrangling over your benefits to our experienced legal team.

 There are several factors your employer and L&I must conAntonioer regarding your ability to return to work.
 It will depend on the severity of your injury, the type of work you do, and your employer's willingness to accommodate any disability.